 It’s #GiftAidAwarenessDay!
 But what is it and how can it help Brendoncare?

 At Brendoncare, we are so proud to be able to offer charitable support to residents and members through our Care for Life promise and Access Fund.
-With your generous donations, we are able to give residents reassurance that they have a home for life even if their financial situation changes and, for club members, we cane ensure that lack of funds doesn’t prevent them from joining in the fun.
+With your generous donations, we are able to give residents reassurance that they have a home for life even if their financial situation changes and, for club members, we can ensure that lack of funds doesn’t prevent them from joining in the fun.

 We fundraise in so many ways; whether you want to take on a challenge event and climb Everest, or if a bake sale is more your style.
 There are lots of ways to get involved and support Brendoncare.
 But, the easiest way to make the biggest difference?
-GIft Aid!
+Gift Aid!

 What is Gift Aid?

-Gift Aid is a tax relief for charities in the UK to increase donations – at no extra cost to you as the donor.
+Gift Aid is tax relief for charities in the UK to increase donations – at no extra cost to you as the donor.
 When a charity receives a donation from a UK taxpayer, the organisation is entitled to claim an extra 25% paid on that donation.

 How much do we raise in Gift Aid?